 Our family loves to watch movies together!
 We will watch and discuss, and watch another!
 Finding holiday movies for teens can be challenging since the age range is pretty big.
 So, we put together this list to help you find a few.

 Some of these are old favorites, some are fairly new to the scene, and a couple were recommendations from friends that we cannot wait to try… *This post may contain affiliate links.
-This means, at no additional cost to you, I will earn a small commission if you click the link and make a purchase.
 My full disclosure policy is here.